aaliahcjoseph/aaliahcjoseph.github.io/projects/invoice-validation.md

 Customer billing is ultimately based on the quantities reported in IFX.
 Validating those quantities against actual passenger counts and applicable menu specifications provides an additional level of assurance before invoicing.

+The tool adds value by:

-This tool helps identify both undercharges and overcharges, supporting more accurate customer billing while reducing the risk of discrepancies going undetected.
-It also standardizes a process that previously required repetitive manual comparison across multiple data sources.
+- identifying both undercharges and overcharges
+- supporting more accurate customer billing
+- reducing the risk of discrepancies going undetected
+- standardizing a process that previously required repetitive manual comparison across multiple data sources

 ---